Negative Barnett effect, negative moment of inertia of gluon plasma and thermal evaporation of chromomagnetic condensate: Negative Barnett effect in gluon matter

-1mm \paragraph*{\bf Strong negative Barnett effect for gluons.} A negative moment of inertia implies that the total angular momentum ${\bs J} = {\bs L} + {\bs S}$, which (quark-)gluon plasma possesses, is pointed out in the opposite direction to the angular velocity ${\bs \Omega}$ with which the (quark-)gluon plasma rotates.
+A negative moment of inertia implies that the total angular momentum ${\bs J} = {\bs L} + {\bs S}$, which (quark-)gluon plasma possesses, is pointed out in the opposite direction to the angular velocity ${\bs \Omega}$ with which the (quark-)gluon plasma rotates.
 How can this situation be realized in Nature?
 We put forward here the suggestion that the key player here is the gluon spin ${\bs S}$, which accumulates too much of total angular momentum ${\bs J}$, forcing, at the same time, the gluons themselves to rotate orbitally in the opposite direction with respect to the total angular momentum in order to compensate the over-excess of the angular momentum accumulated in the gluon spins ${\bs S}$.

-We call this effect the ``negative Barnett effect'' (NBE), which states that spin polarization of gluons is opposite to the angular velocity of the system itself.
-The usual Barnett effect is the manifestation of the spin-orbital-coupling which implies that the spin of the particles, experiencing a rotational collective motion, are aligned with the local angular velocity of the system~\cite{Barnett1915}.\footnote{The effect of the spin-orbital coupling caused by rotation should be contrasted to the effect in {\it static (non-rotating)} bound systems.
+We call this effect the ``negative Barnett effect'' (NBE), which states that the spin polarization of gluons is opposite to the angular velocity of the system itself.
+The usual Barnett effect is the manifestation of the spin-orbital-coupling, which implies that the spin of the particles, experiencing a rotational collective motion, are aligned with the local angular velocity of the system~\cite{Barnett1915}.\footnote{The effect of the spin-orbital coupling caused by rotation should be contrasted to a similar effect that exists in {\it static} (nonrotating) bound systems.
 In a hydrogen atom, for example, the spin and orbital angular momentum of an electron tend to be anti-parallel, resulting in a lower energy of the ${}^2P_{1/2}$ state compared to the ${}^2P_{3/2}$ state.
-It is a fine-structure effect~\cite{Landau_QM_1976} caused by the polarization of an electron magnetic moment by magnetic field arising in a (momentary) rest frame of the electron.} For an ordinary uncharged substances such as certain metals~\cite{Barnett1917} or even water~\cite{Arabgol2019}, the spin polarization can experimentally be measured via rotation-produced magnetization of the sample.
+It is a fine-structure effect~\cite{Landau_QM_1976} caused by the polarization of an electron magnetic moment by a magnetic field arising in a (momentary) rest frame of the electron.} For ordinary uncharged substances such as certain metals~\cite{Barnett1917} or even water~\cite{Arabgol2019}, the spin polarization can experimentally be measured via rotation-produced magnetization of the sample.